PBA on Vintage Sports: History

 Starting the 1989 All-Filipino Conference, Vintage used a character generator score bug, which replaced the "keyed" score bug used since 1982.
 A dedicated camera was also designated for the game clock so it can be superimposed with the score bug.
 This was done on a sporadic basis in 1984 and 1986.
 A CG game clock was used for the 1987 season.

 After Cantada's death in March 1992, Ed Picson, Sev Sarmenta and Bill Velasco became the main anchors with Quinito Henson, Andy Jao and Butch Maniego as color commentators.
 Later additions were Jimmy Javier and Noli Eala (who served as an analyst first then becoming a play-by-play commentator in 1995).
 Starting in 1993, a different game analyst was assigned for doubleheaders.

 In 1996, Vintage transferred to Intercontinental Broadcasting Corporation (IBC) as part of the launching of Vintage Television, a prime time slot that aired on IBC.
-They also changed the main language in delivering the games, from an all-English format to taglish (mixed Tagalog and English).
+They also changed the main language in delivering the games, from an all-English format to taglish (mixed Filipino and English).
 Radio commentators such as Chino Trinidad, Rado Dimalibot, and Randy Sacdalan were elevated to TV broadcast.

 Over the next three seasons, Vintage paid the league a total of over two billion pesos (135 million in 1997, 1.885 billion in 1998 and over 300 million in 1999).

 From 1997 to 1998, the games are also aired at ESPN Asia.
 A different panel were assigned for the ESPN broadcast, which usually headed by Ronnie Nathanielsz.

 By 1998, Sarmenta, Velasco and Maniego left for ABS-CBN Sports to be the main presenters for the network's newly established league, the Metropolitan Basketball Association (MBA).
 Trinidad and Yeng Guiao would also become one of the most popular tandems in Vintage Sports.
 Eala and Picson would often be tandem with Henson and Jao.
 Radio commentators Benjie Santiago and Mon Liboro was also elevated to the TV coverage.

 In 1999, Anthony Suntay and Chiqui Roa-Puno, or at times Paolo Trillo, Jannelle So and Dong Alejar became the pregame and halftime hosts for the coverage.
 Also, the games were aired on Eagle Broadcasting Corporation's Net 25 on a slightly delayed basis.